isc-projects/kea/doc/guide/ctrl-channel.rst

 invalid for any reason, the server may refuse to start, which will further extend the downtime period until the issue is resolved.

-To avoid such problems, the DHCPv4, DHCPv6 and D2 servers in Kea include support for a mechanism that allows online reconfiguration without requiring server shutdown.
+To avoid such problems, the DHCPv4, DHCPv6, and D2 servers in Kea include support for a mechanism that allows online reconfiguration without requiring server shutdown.
 Both servers can be instructed to open control sockets, which is a communications channel.
 The server is able to receive commands on that channel, act on them, and report back status.

-The DHCPv4, DHCPv6 and D2 servers receive commands over the UNIX domain sockets.
-The details how to configure these sockets, see `??? <#dhcp4-ctrl-channel>`__ and `??? <#dhcp6-ctrl-channel>`__.
-While it is possible to control the servers directly using unix domain sockets it requires that the controlling client be running on the same machine as the server.
+The DHCPv4, DHCPv6, and D2 servers receive commands over the UNIX domain sockets.
+For details on how to configure these sockets, see :ref:`dhcp4-ctrl-channel` and :ref:`dhcp6-ctrl-channel`.
+While it is possible to control the servers directly using UNIX domain sockets, that requires that the controlling client be running on the same machine as the server.
 SSH is usually used to connect remotely to the controlled machine.

 Network administrators usually prefer using some form of a RESTful API to control the servers, rather than using UNIX domain sockets directly.
-Therefore, Kea includes a component called Control Agent (or CA), which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the UNIX domain sockets.
+Therefore, Kea includes a component called the Control Agent (or CA), which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the UNIX domain sockets.
-The CA configuration has been described in
+The CA configuration is described in :ref:`agent-configuration`.
-`??? <#agent-configuration>`__.

 The HTTP requests received by the CA contain the control commands encapsulated within HTTP requests.
 Simply speaking, the CA is